 The Khao Soi here is predictably more expensive.
 The portions are not as generous as compared to other locations.
 Perhaps to cater to foreigners, the flavors are not as spicy.
 Overall, the sauce was creamy and it blended well with noodles.
 The chicken was tasty, though not as tender.

 If you are looking for an upscale experience in air conditioning and an English speaking staff, you will like the comforts of Khao Soy Nimman.
-We found the experience “catered” and we much prefer Khao Soi prepared the “real” way, for the local palate.
+We found the experience “catered” and we much prefer Khao Soi prepared the “local” way, for the local palate.

 How to Make Khao Soi in Chiang Mai